 This framework helps you understand which side of a transaction increases an account—a foundational concept in double-entry accounting.

-While DEALER is popular in education, professionals may use variations or other mnemonic devices to understand account types, debits and credits, or financial structures.
+While the accounting dealer acronym is popular in education, professionals may use variations or other mnemonic devices to understand account types, debits and credits, or financial structures.
 Here are 30 related acronyms, terms, or groupings—with usage tips and examples.

 1. DEAD CLIC